Zuribaby/alx_route_me/README.md

 ## About

-Route me is a geolocation app that, which is a portfolio project done by three Alx software engineering student which server as the final project for the foundation phase of their softeware engineering journey in  ALX.
+Route me is a geolocation web app. it is a group portfolio project done by Alx software engineering student which serve as a final project for the foundation phase of our softeware engineering journey in  ALX.
-RouteMe is a Projected initiated to help commutters navigate their environment  and get info oupdate of any location of their choice. the user friendly interface enable seamless navigation.
+RouteMe is a Projecte initiated to help commutters navigate their environment and get info location update. the user friendly interface enable seamless navigation.

 ## Demo